- A starting salary of £21,176 with excellent opportunity for career progression up to consultant level.

 This course will allow individuals to retrain in the area of radiotherapy and oncology.
 It is not suitable for people already holding a qualification in therapeutic radiography.

 Radiography is a caring profession that calls for technological expertise.
 Therapeutic radiographers use radiation to give radiotherapy treatment to patients with cancer.
-If you are considering this career move, it is essential that you have good interpersonal skills as radiographers have to interact with other healthcare professionals as well as patients and their families, many of whom may need considerable reassurance.
+If you are considering this career move, it is essential that you have good interpersonal skills as radiographers have to interact with other healthcare professionals as well as with patients and their families, many of whom may need considerable reassurance.

 This course will focus on the professional elements required of a therapeutic radiographer.
 The aim of the course is to further develop the analytical, theoretical and practical skills of an honours graduate so that they can demonstrate the necessary attributes required for a registered therapeutic radiographer.
-This will enable employment within the UK.
+This will enable employment within the UK

 PgDip (120 credits)/ MSc (180 credits)